graves

 Joseph Hong's brother, Pte George Hong was Kia 08/09/1944 aged 18.

-He was in The West Nova Scotia Regiment R.C.I.C., he is buried at Ancona War Cem.
+He was killed in Italy and is buried at Ancona War Cem.
 Grave 1.F.20.

 Part of the crew of the Halifax bomber from 298 Sqn, departed from RAF Tarrant-Rushton on the night of 15/07/1944, on S.O.E.
 Mission, "Stationer", to drop medical supplies and ammunition in the area around Chatellerault - LeBlanc, France.
 Shot down by German flak battery near the Normandy town of Larré.